trustwallet/developer/wallet-core/ios-guide.md

 # iOS Integration Guide

 Wallet Core is available on the iOS platform, it comes with *Swift* bindings.
-In this guide we show how it can be used.
+In this guide we show how to use it.

 A sample application is available at: https://github.com/catenocrypt/sample-wallet-core .